Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables

-In two variables, a complication arises in that the elements of the set $\mathcal M$ may not consist entirely of Toeplitz operators, and in particular, the largest element will in general not be Toeplitz.
-Despite this, there will always be a closed convex subset $\mathcal M_T$ of $\mathcal M$ consisting of Toeplitz operators.
-The extremal case when $\mathcal M_T$ is a singleton plays a central role.
+In two variables, a complication arises in that the elements of $\mathcal M$ may not consist solely of Toeplitz operators, and in particular, the largest element will in general not be Toeplitz.
+Nevertheless, there will always be a closed convex subset $\mathcal M_T$ of $\mathcal M$ consisting of Toeplitz operators.
+The extremal case when $\mathcal M_T$ (rather than $\mathcal M$) is a singleton is of central importance.
 It is proved that $A$ can always be replaced by a Toeplitz $\hat A \leq A$ so that $\mathcal M_T = \{\hat M\}$ is a singleton.
-However, while $\hat A$ and $\hat M$ will correspond to bounded trigonometric functions, it is not evident that they need necessarily have finite degree, and so correspond to polynomials.
+However, while $\hat A$ and $\hat M$ will be associated to bounded trigonometric functions, it is not evident that they necessarily have finite degree, and so correspond to polynomials.

-Hence another difficulty is encountered.
-While the \fr theorem guarantees the existence of a factorization for positive single variable trigonometric \emph{polynomials}, is well known that not all positive trigonometric \emph{functions} can be factored.
-Some restriction, as in for example Szeg\H{o}'s theorem, is needed.
-This problem is finessed by using ultraproduct methods to dilate to a function which can be factored as an hermitian square.
-While it is not clear that the dilation of an extremal is extremal, it nevertheless retains certain important characteristics, and this is enough to enable a proof that this function is a polynomial, which in turn implies that $\hat A$ and $\hat M$ correspond to polynomials.
-The procedure is in essence a sort of \emph{transfer principle}.
-The single variable \fr theorem is then used to finish off the factorization.
+Another difficulty then arises.
+While the \fr theorem guarantees the existence of a factorization for a positive single variable trigonometric \emph{polynomial}, it is well known that not all positive trigonometric \emph{functions} can be factored as a hermitian square of an analytic function.
+Some restriction, as in for example Szeg\H{o}'s theorem~\cite{RRbook}, is usually needed.
+Despite this, it will follow by minimality that $\hat{A}-\hat{M}$ and $\hat{M}$ have outer factorizations $E^*E$ and $F^*F$.
+It will also imply that $B = F^*GE$, where $G = V^*_FV_E$ is Toeplitz with a bi-infinite unitary extension, and $V_E$ and $V_F$ inner (so analytic and isometric).
+This, with the degree bounds for $B$, then lead to degree bounds for $E$ and $F$ when $\eH$ is finite dimensional, and so for $\hat{A}$ and $\hat{M}$.
+An argument using the one variable \fr theorem then finishes the proof of the two variable theorem.

-One further twist is that the dilation argument requires that the coefficient space of the original trigonometric polynomial be finite dimensional (that is, the coefficients are matrices).
-However, since for all finite dimensions and for all positive polynomials of degree at most $(d_1,d_2)$ in $(z_1,z_2)$, there is a uniform bound for the degrees and numbers of polynomials needed for a factorization, a compactness argument allows the result to be extended to polynomials with operator coefficients.